-With the significant achievements already made by the BRAHMS experiment, it should be possible to complete the program initially described in the experiment's CDR in the next few years.
+With the significant progress already made by the BRAHMS experiment, it should be possible to complete the program initially described in the experiment's CDR in the next few years.
 This proposal summarizes what has been accomplished and what yet remains from our initial experimental program.
-The proposal also discusses the new physics discoveries from BRAHMS and the other RHIC experiments that will influence our physics program in the coming years.
-Based on these new physics opportunities, we propose an extension to our baseline program focusing on high-p_t and high-y physics, while retaining the survey nature of the investigations.
+The proposal also discusses the new results from BRAHMS and the other RHIC experiments that influence the details of how we plan to proceed.
+Because of these new physics opportunities, we propose a modest extension to our baseline program, while retaining the essential survey nature of the investigations.
 The case for measurements of transverse asymmetries in polarized proton-proton collisions with BRAHMS is also presented in detail.

-Discussions have been initiated on a new, focused, forward-physics experiment to be implemented after completion of the BRAHMS baseline program.
+Discussions have been initiated on a new, refocused, forward-physics experiment to be implemented after completion of the BRAHMS baseline program.
 A formal Letter of Intent will be presented at a later time.
 It is quite conceivable that the d-Au program discussed in this request would fall under the auspices of such a collaboration.